NYSED Professional License Verification API avatar

 enrichmentLevelenum"basic""basic" or "full".
 Drives both the data returned and the per-record charge.

 maxResultsPerSearchinteger20Cap per (name, professionCode) pair.
-NYSED paginates at 20/page; the actor auto-pages up to this cap.
+The actor fetches 50/page and auto-pages up to this cap.

 requestTimeoutSecsinteger30HTTP timeout per NYSED API call.
 Raise if you see timeout warnings; NYSED responses are typically sub-second.